Wētā: Conservation

 Although wētā had native predators in the form of birds (especially the weka and kiwi), reptiles, and bats before the arrival of humans, introduced species such as cats, hedgehogs, rats (including kiore) and mustelids have caused a sharp increase in the rate of predation.
 They are also vulnerable to habitat destruction caused by humans and modification of their habitat caused by introduced browsers.
 New Zealand's Department of Conservation considers 16 of the over 100 species at risk.
 Programmes to prevent extinctions have been implemented since the 1970s.

 Some especially endangered species are tracked by radio beacons.

 In popular culture

 New Zealanders Peter Jackson, Richard Taylor, and Jamie Selkirk founded visual effects company Weta Digital (now known as Wētā FX), naming it after the insect.
-One of Jackson's films, King Kong, has among the Skull Island fauna oversized versions of the giant wētās, referred to with the scientific name "Deinacrida rex" or "Wētā-rex".
+One of Jackson's films, King Kong, has among the Skull Island fauna oversized versions of the giant wētā, referred to with the scientific name "Deinacrida rex" or "Wētā-rex".